 This begins with abiding to the entrance requirements for your travel destination and doesn’t end until upon your return when you are safely home and brimming with memories.
 When planning a trip to Latin America, we are happy to provide you with the most up-to-date information regarding your travel destination.
 We know it can be stressful to keep up with the ever-changing regulations, especially as they vary from country to country.

 Once you arrive at your vacation spot, however, it is the responsibility of each traveler to uphold the aforementioned health and hygiene protocols.
 As our guest, your health safety is just as important to us as is that of the hotel staff, tour operators, and local guides with whom we hold a close relationship.

 Support Locally-Owned, Family-Run Establishments

-It is no secret that the travel and tourism industry has struggled to survive during the past year and a half due to Covid-19.
+It is no secret that the travel and tourism industry has struggled to survive during the past year and a half due to COVID-19.
 As a result, many of our peers have lost their jobs—and those who were lucky enough to hang in there are seemingly beginning at square one.
-What has not been lossed is the love for travel and a passion for excellency that we share with our connections throughout Latin America.
+What has not been lost is the love for travel and a passion for excellence that we share with our connections throughout Latin America.